agpar/learn-tlpi/notes/4_file-io.md

 ## ioctl

-There is a special and very generic functoin `ioctl` which does everything that does not fit into the 5 operators above.
+There is a special and very generic function `ioctl` which does everything that does not fit into the 5 operators above.